-A jumbo loan is one where the loan amount exceeds the local conforming loan limits set by government entities and by Fannie Mae and Freddie Mac.
+A jumbo loan is one where the loan amount exceeds the local conforming loan limits set by government entities Fannie Mae and Freddie Mac.
 What’s so special about jumbo financing?
 Nothing really, other than primarily the amount of the mortgage but there are some other general characteristics of jumbo financing compared to other mortgage products in the marketplace.

 Conventional loans typically follow a predetermined set of guidelines that allows the lender to sell these loans in the secondary markets which in turn replenishes the lender’s credit lines in order to make still more mortgage loans.
 Portfolio loans are those where the lender is using its own internal lending guidelines to approve a mortgage with no intention of selling the loan but keeping the loan long-term and collecting interest each month.

 High-balance loans will have slightly higher rates than conforming loans in non-high-balance areas.
 When the sales price of the home warrants a mortgage amount that is higher than the conforming or high balance limit, then jumbo loans enter the picture.
 Jumbo interest rates will be a bit higher than either conforming or high balance and on average can be about 0.25% more than a conforming loan.

 Beyond the loan limits, there are other basic characteristics that most jumbo loans carry.
-For example, jumbo loans can ask for a higher minimum credit score in order to qualify compared to a conforming loan.
+For example, jumbo loans can ask for a higher minimum credit score to qualify compared to a conforming loan.
 For example, the minimum credit score for a conforming loan might be 620 but with a jumbo loan, the minimum could be 680 or even higher, depending on the down payment and other factors.

 These credit repositories are Experian, Equifax and TransUnion.
 All three use a similar algorithm to calculate the three-digit score but due to varying subscriptions and reporting dates, the numbers, while being similar will rarely be the same.
 For example, a lender requests a credit report and scores from all three and the result is 744, 738 and 752.